EENI Global Business School

 3- International Road Transport (10 ECTS)

-1. Introduction to the International Road Transport
+1. Introduction to International Road Transport

 2. International Road Transport Union (IRU)